saveriomiroddi/parsec-benchmark-dev/README.md

 ## Parallel make

 The `parsecmgmt` script runs invokes `make` in sequential mode (without the `-j` option); I've added the jobs parameter with one recipe per processor (`-j $(nproc)`), in order to use speed up the compilation as much as possible.

+## GCC 10 compatibility

+At least one package (`splash2x.raytrace`, and likely the `splash2` counterpart) requires a change in order to compile on GCC 10, which I've applied to its makefile.